3 Signs It’s Time to Move From Fertility Treatments to Adoption

 This was something that made sense, and they quickly were able to resolve their challenges and move forward from fertility treatments to adoption.
 They agreed to continue to try for a pregnancy without the IUI treatments but start their journey to adopt.

-If you are struggling with a similar decision, our caring coordinators at Lifetime are happy to help you with a free adoption consultation, just as we did with Mark and Megan.
-The first step is to share a little about yourselves by completing Lifetime’s free online application to adopt.
+To begin your adoption, the first step is to share a little about yourselves by completing Lifetime’s free online application to adopt.
 We’re happy to help you move forward with the adoption process when you’re ready.

 Written by Heather Featherston